mwanakijiji/dewarp/docs/dewarp_soln.rst

 The idea
 **********

 We want to find the polynomial coefficients that map between empirical pinhole locations and an idealized grid.
-We use a direct transliteration of IDL's \texttt{polywarp} procedure, which finds the coefficients :math:`K_{x}^{(i,j)}$ and $K_{y}^{(i,j)}' in the following polynomial mapping among $(x,y)$ coordinates between the warped and ideal readouts:
+We use a direct transliteration of IDL's \texttt{polywarp} procedure, which finds the coefficients :math:`K_{x}^{(i,j)}' and :math:`K_{y}^{(i,j)}' in the following polynomial mapping among :math:`(x,y)' coordinates between the warped and ideal readouts:

 :math:`x_{i}=\sum^{N}_{i=0}\sum^{N}_{j=0}K_{x}^{(i,j)}x_{o}^{(j)}y_{o}^{(i)}`

 :math:`\underbrace{y_{i}}_\text{warped}=\sum^{N}_{i=0}\sum^{N}_{j=0}K_{y}^{(i,j)}\underbrace{x_{o}^{(j)}y_{o}^{(i)}}_\text{dewarped}`

 Note which sides of the mapping represent the `warped' and `dewarped' coordinates in this application, which may be opposite to what one may expect intuitively, or from the IDL documentation on `\texttt{polywarp}'.
-Let's see why we do it this way by plunging into the functions called within the
+Let's see why we do it this way by plunging into the functions called within the find_dewarp_solution.py script.

-make dewarp coords()

-Within the script find dewarp solution.py, you will see some functions and arrays appear in the first section of the code that you may have to run through a couple times so that you can tweak the function inputs to values that are optimal for your data.
-(See comments in the code for details.)
-It’s also prob- ably good to mask pinholes in the heavily vignetted region of the array (Fig. 2).
+match_pinholes.match_pinholes()
+^^^^^^^^^

+Within the template pipeline test_pipeline.py, you will see a call to match_pinholes.match_pinholes().
+This overlays a model coordinate grid over the image that you need to try to match by tweaking the rotation, offset, and barrel settings.
+You may have to run through a couple times until you get a good match (Fig. 2).
+The match doesn't have to be exact; we're just making a grid so that the code recognizes which empirical point sources it detects can be matched with model points

 Once that’s done, run the script again so that it runs past the function make dewarp coords().
 This finds the aforementioned coefficients by solving a least-squares problem via Moore-Penrose pseudoinverse matrices.
-(I find J. Stone’s condensed description of this to be helpful.)
-Schematically, what is being done is shown in cartoon form in Fig. 3.

-(Fig. 3 in procedure)
+Here is an example of a matching that left some aliasing in the form of a crescent.
+If you see aliasing like this, tweak the parameters and try again:

 .. _label:
 .. figure:: images/kinks2.png